leynos/crate-tools/docs/usage-guide.md

   `Cargo.toml`.
 - `package.version` for each workspace crate not listed in `bump.exclude`.

-`lading` prints a short summary such as
+`lading` prints a short summary, for example:
-`Updated version to 1.2.3 in 3 manifest(s).`, so that release automation can assert the change without parsing files directly.
-When every manifest already records the requested version, the CLI instead reports `No manifest changes required; all versions already 1.2.3.`
+`Updated version to 1.2.3 in 3 manifest(s).` This lets release automation assert the change without parsing files directly.
+When every manifest already records the requested version, the CLI instead reports:
+`No manifest changes required; all versions already 1.2.3.`

 ### `publish`